 In these circumstances and others, a prenuptial agreement can help protect your property during marriage and in the event of divorce.

 The answer to the above question is yes, under certain conditions.
-To be enforceable, prenuptial agreements must be entered into knowledgeably and in good faith, absent of any undue influence or duress by either spouse.
+To be enforceable, couples must create prenuptial agreements knowledgeably and in good faith.
+This means the absence of any undue influence or duress by either spouse.
 In Tennessee, postnuptial agreements must have adequate consideration in some other manner, such as mutual promises.

-These contracts must be signed by both parties with full and accurate knowledge of the property involved and their rights.
-They must be fair and equitable to both parties in order to be considered valid by the court.
+Both parties must sign these contracts with full and accurate knowledge of the property involved and their rights.
+They must be fair and equitable to both parties in order for the court to validate the agreement.
+It is possible that a prenup is invalid.
+To prove this, the contesting party must show its execution was flawed because it was affected by:

-Contact Our Family Law Attorneys to Create a Prenuptial Agreement Today
+Contact Our Family Law Attorneys to Create a Prenup Today

 Although entering into a marriage is a joyous event, planning for all types of contingencies is an important step in making sure you and your family are protected.
 At Martin Heller Potempa & Sheppard, PLLC, we are committed to carefully advising our Nashville clients on what stipulations should be included in their prenup agreements, as well as negotiating those terms and properly executing a valid contract.